yersan/azure-docs/articles/openshift/howto-deploy-java-eap-app.md

 # Deploy a Java application with Red Hat JBoss Enterprise Application Platform on an Azure Red Hat OpenShift 4 cluster

-This guide demonstrates how to deploy a Jakarta EE 8 application running on Red Hat JBoss Enterprise Application Platform (JBoss EAP) that connects to a Microsoft SQL Server to an Azure Red Hat OpenShift (ARO) 4 cluster by using [EAP Helm Charts](https://jbossas.github.io/eap-charts).
+This guide demonstrates how to deploy a Jakarta EE 8 application, running on Red Hat JBoss Enterprise Application Platform (JBoss EAP) that connects to a Microsoft SQL Server, to an Azure Red Hat OpenShift (ARO) 4 cluster by using [EAP Helm Charts](https://jbossas.github.io/eap-charts).

 The guide takes a traditional Jakarta EE 8 application and walks you through the process of migrating it to a container orchestrator like Red Hat OpenShift running on Azure.
 First, it describes how you can package your application as a [Bootable JAR](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.4/html/using_jboss_eap_xp_3.0.0/the-bootable-jar_default) to run it locally, connecting the application to a docker Microsoft SQL Server Container.
 Finally, it shows you how you can deploy the Microsoft SQL Server on OpenShift and how to deploy three replicas of the JBoss EAP application by using Helm Charts.